Stickler syndrome is a relatively common congenital (present at birth) condition that affects the formation of a connective tissue called collagen.

 - It’s caused by a mutation (change) in one of the genes in charge of collagen formation.

-- Stickler syndrome is present at birth but, depending on the severity of your child’s symptoms, may not be diagnosed immediately.
+- Depending on the severity of your child’s symptoms, it may not be diagnosed immediately.

 - It’s often misdiagnosed (or undiagnosed because of the mildness of the symptoms), but about one in 7,500 people in the United States and Europe have Stickler syndrome.